robynspaulding/artist-website-api/README.md

 rails serve
 ```

-This api works in conjunction with the React front end fount here
+This api works in conjunction with the React front end found here
 <a href="https://github.com/robynspaulding/Birgit_Spaulding_Fine_Art"> [Artist Name] Fine Arts</a>

 With the front end connected you can view the app on http://localhost:5173.